rursprung/robotcar1/docs/src/rust-specifics.md

 There's also a [community blog post](https://www.anyleaf.org/blog/rust-embedded-ecosystem-and-tools) which contains similar information to what's been listed here.

+This page is _not_ meant to teach you how to program in Rust, and it's not meant as original research.
+Instead, this is a very quick overview of the things which might be relevant in this project.
+Please do read through the learning resources linked above to get a proper understanding of these concepts.

 ## Crates
 Rust libraries are called crates and are often published on [crates.io](https://crates.io/) (but can also be pulled in from other sources, e.g. local paths or git repositories).